CumulusNetworks/docs/content/nvidia-air/Organizations.md

 ## Manage an Organization

-Admins can add or remove members, delete or rename organizations, view resource utilization, and manage [images](#organization-images) for the organization.
+Admins can add or remove members, delete or rename organizations, view resource utilization data, and manage [images](#organization-images) for the organization.

 {{<img src="/images/guides/nvidia-air/OrganizationMembers.png" alt="">}}

 {{%notice info%}}
-Deleting an organization also deletes all the simulations and resources assigned to it.
-Removing a member from an organization also moves all removes their simulations from the organization.
+When you delete an organization, you also delete all the simulations and resources assigned to it.
+When you remove a member from an organization, their simulations are also removed from the organization.
 {{%/notice%}}

 ## Organization Images